 A common question we receive at Meineke #2155 in Philadelphia, PA, is whether fuel efficiency is really affected by the exhaust system.
 The answer is yes.
 Your exhaust system should include an oxygen sensor.
 This sensor is designed to detect the amount of oxygen that is coming through the entire exhaust system.
 It sends a signal to your engine to either increase or decrease the amount of fuel it burns to maintain maximum efficiency.
 However, if the oxygen sensor is defective, it can cause your vehicle to expend unnecessary fuel.
 Having your oxygen sensor changed every 60,000 miles can help eliminate this issue before it begins.

-How Often Should You Get a New Exhaust System?
+When Should You Get a New Exhaust System?

 How Can I save Money on Repairs?